 Start with Ad History: Turn to your competitor’s ads from the past year for big clues about their best ad copy-keyword combinations and the pitfalls to avoid.
 The secrets lie within the changes they make—or don’t make—from month to month:

 Details: Start with Ad History

 1. Choose a keyword related to the ad you are writing, and enter it into the main search bar.
-(It recognizes terms — vs domains — and will direct you to the correct Keyword Research tab and choose Advertiser History where you can do a search there.)
+(Or you can navigate directly to the Keyword Research tab and choose Advertiser History where you can do a search there.)

 2. The results (when you scroll down) include each ad that every advertiser ran month for that term–going back 5 years.

 3. Every time an advertiser updated the ad copy, we add a new version number to represent each ad copy variation. (v1, v2, v3, v4, etc.) As they try more variations, we also adjust the shade of that month’s ad box color. it helps you spot heavy testing over time:

 4. Watch for patterns of the same version.
 Even better, watch for these patterns following a stretch of ongoing testing.
 This usually shows that even after trying new tweaks to the ad copy, they returned to what had worked for them originally.

 For example, dominos.com got as far as trying its 28th variation for “online pizza ordering,” shown as “v28.”
 Not only did they return to version #9 (v9) that had run earlier, but they’stuck with it before testing another variation.

 Dominos.com knows it can safely fall back on version 9 above 27 other versions it tested.
 Should #29 fall flat, you know where they’ll go to again.
 Version #9 is strong ad copy for dominos.com on this specific keyword.